kora-projects/kora-docs/mkdocs/blog/en/kora-startup-vs-build-time.md

 ---

-## The Broader Rule: Don't Make Every Replica Solve the Same Problem
+## The Broader Rule: Don't Make Every Replica Solve the Same Problem { #the-broader-rule }

 If every replica independently performs work that could have been resolved earlier, the fleet repeats effort.